poojaagg2000/pcap_eval/README.md

 The UDP echo packet delay variation per second </br>
 The TCP throughput as a function of time </br>
 The UDP throughput as a function of time </br>

+Building the software:

+pcap_eval uses cmake to build the software.
+Create the build directory, cd into it, and invoke cmake  </br>
+mkdir build </br>
+cd build </br>
+cmake .. </br>
+cmake --build . </br>

 </br>
 Evaluate basic TCP/UDP performance from a pcap </br>
 </br>